Vinjul1704/SoulsTAS/README.md

 ```

 ## Future plans (may change):
-- Move SoulsTAS-specific patches out of soulmods and into a dedicated DLL.
 - Support DATA.exe for DS1 (old + GFWL versions).
-- Proper build script.
 - Gamepad support for Nightreign and improvements for DSR.
 - Make use of dearxan (https://github.com/tremwil/dearxan) and replace the scuffed DS3 FPS patch.
 - Unify and document various AoBs and values.